 Getting through the holidays

-If your relationship has broken down to the point where healthy communication and expectations are not an option, then you might want to focus on “getting through” the holidays as best you can.
+If your relationship has broken down to the point where "holiday fights" are becoming commonplace and healthy communication is not an option, then you might want to focus on “getting through” the holidays as best you can.

 Whether you make this decision as a couple, or individually, it can help to remember that the holiday period won’t last forever.
 You can decide that next year things will be different and focus on making this holiday period as pleasant as possible.
 This might mean that you need to take time to yourself to rest and recharge, giving yourself time to evaluate which boundaries and expectations are important to you.
 Remember, ‘getting through the holidays’ is about keeping the peace, for others (such as your children) as much as yourself.
 It’s not about putting undue pressure and expectations on delivering the ‘perfect’ holiday season if that means you have to compromise your personal values.

-When you’re thinking about what January will bring, you might be thinking about happier and more peaceful resolutions.
+As the holiday season comes to a close, many couples find themselves reflecting on the year and contemplating their relationship's trajectory.
+When you start to think about what January will bring, you might be thinking about happier and more peaceful resolutions.
 And one of your resolutions might be to file for divorce.
 Our experienced lawyers at RT Family Law will help you navigate the January resolve, when clients cannot face the idea of another year in an unhappy marriage.

 Getting your ducks in a row